jimbateson/jamesbateson.co.uk/src/articles/1-year-of-our-accessibility-champions.md

 The guidelines are just that, a great starting point and baseline for build accessibile products, but they are not the be all and end all when it comes to accessibility.

-At Code we atsrted with introducing accessibility fundenemntals across the studio.
+At Code we started with introducing accessibility fundenemntals across the studio.
 Why is accessibility important?
 We did some fun little empathy excercises to get people experiencing and thinking about what it means to face barriers using the web.

 ## Looking internally